8ctavio/vergil/apps/docs/src/composables/extendedRef.md

 As the name suggests, the `extendedRef` composable serves to provide additional functionality to refs.
 A regular ref object accesses its inner reactive value through its `value` property.
 In practice, `extendedRef` allows to define additional properties on a ref.

-The `extendedRef` composable receives two arguments: `initial` and `extension`.
+The `extendedRef` composable receives two arguments: `value` and `extension`.
 The former represents the (initial) value of the ref to be extended (analogous to the `ref` function argument).
 The latter argument is, in its simplest form, an *extension object* which essentially is a template of additional properties to be defined on the extendedRef with their corresponding (initial) values.

 ### Extend properties